AWeber-Imbi/imbi/legacy/imbi-api/CONTRIBUTING.md

 - `all` - Setup the development environment, DDL and DML, OpenAPI document, the UI, and run tests
 - `bootstrap` - Bootstrap the docker-compose dependencies for development
 - `build-openapi` - Build the OpenAPI template document
-- `build-ui` - Create a "production" build of the React UI
-- `build-ui-dev` - Create a development build of the React UI
 - `clean` - Remove all build artifacts and shutdown the docker-compose development environment
 - `dist` - Create the release packages
 - `env` - Setup a Python virtual environment and install the API dependencies (including testing)
 - `setup` - Setup the development environment for the API, OpenAPI docs, and UI
-- `serve` - Run a JavaScript webserver that watches UI files and rebuilds the development versions on change, pushing changes to the browser
-- `watch` - Watches UI files and rebuilds the development versions on change

 ### Testing Targets

 The following [Makefile]() targets are for running the various tests for the various parts of Imbi.

 - `all-tests` - Runs all tests (API, DDL, OpenAPI Spec, UI)
-- `ddl-tests` - Run the DDL pgTap tests
 - `python-tests` - Run the tests for the Python project (bandit, flake8, coverage)
-- `ui-tests` - Run the tests for the UI (eslint, jest)
 - `bandit` - Run bandit against the Python project
 - `coverage` - Use coverage to run the Python project tests
-- `estlint` - Run eslint against the UI project source
 - `flake8` - Run flake8 against the Python project
-- `jest` - Run jest against the UI project tests
 - `openapi-validate` - Run `swagger-cli validate` against the OpenAPI spec

 ## Code Formatting